DeerTears/old_qodot_docs/pages/materials.md

 ## Prerequisites and words of warning

-You should have your own texture files to apply to surfaces.
+For loose textures, you should have your own texture files to apply to surfaces.
 If you installed the entire plugin, you are free to copy the textures in `res://addons/qodot/textures` to your own project directory, into a folder like `res://textures`.

 **Note:** Qodot 1.7.0 only allows one texture file extension for a QodotMap.
 This is fixed in Qodot 1.7.1 and up, letting you use an array of texture extensions.
 Consider updating the plugin if you are struggling to load textures from multiple file extensions.